What New Furnace Efficiency Standards Mean for You in 2023

-Where you aware that more than 50 percent of your home’s energy costs are associated to heating and cooling?
-That is the reason why it’s essential to have an energy-efficient HVAC system.
+Did you know that more than 50% of your home’s energy costs are from your heating and cooling?
+This is the reason why it’s so important to maintain an energy-efficient HVAC system.

-Furnace efficiency standards were last modified to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, determines how effective your furnace is at converting natural gas into heat.
-An 80 AFUE rating means your furnace will lose about 20% of the fuel it uses while creating heat.
+Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system measures how effective your furnace is at natural gas into heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while producing heat.

-In 2022, the U.S. government recommended new energy-efficiency standards for residential gas furnaces that would greatly decrease emissions, save customers money and promote sustainability.
+In 2022, the Biden Administration devised new energy-efficiency standards for residential gas furnaces that would substantially lower emissions, save money and encourage sustainability.

 • Save Americans $1.9 billion annually.

-So, what does all of this mean for your existing furnace in 2023?
-As of this writing, not much, as the proposed rule won't go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.
+So what does all of this mean for your existing furnace in 2023?
+For the time being, next to nothing, as the proposed rule won't go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.

-But if you’re going to be needing furnace replacement in Lake Forest soon, highly energy-efficient furnaces are already available.
-Discover how these furnaces can save you money on your utility bills.
+But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are already available.
+Learn how these furnaces can save you money on your utility bills.

 Guide to Condensing Furnaces